-A vital task in an effective weed killing lies in proper application over weeds; that's where it matters.
+A vital task in effective weed killer lies in proper application over weeds; that’s where it matters.
 An appropriate application of weed killer seems to be a time and effort-saving solution to your lawn problem.

 However, applying weed killer at the wrong time of the year, or on the wrong kind of lawn, can keep them from growing correctly.

-Learn when to use weedkiller and choose an alternative to keep your grass green and your yard safe.
+Learn when to apply weed killers and choose an alternative to keep your grass green and your yard safe.

 Some weed killers contain broadleaf herbicides intended to kill green plants and leave your grass.